NorthStarUAS/FMU-Arduino/src/nav/README.md

 is sufficient change in velocity, that information will be weighted more heavily.

-What you will typically see is a startup solution that is ok, and quick convergence once airborne.
+What you will typically see is a startup solution that is OK, and quick convergence once airborne.
 Then upon landing the solution will slowly drift away from truth towards a match to the magnetometer calibration (which will never be as good as you hope.)

 ## Calibration

-The perfomance of the system will greatly improve relative to how well your sensors are calibrated.
-This project has a built in accelerometer calibration process which also estimates the strapdown (airframe mounting) orientation error.
+The performance of the system will greatly improve relative to how well your sensors are calibrated.
+This project has a built in accelerometer calibration process which also estimates the strap-down (air-frame mounting) orientation error.
 There is also code that can passively collect and log the EKF's true attitude and idealized mag vector estimate vs the magnetometer's actual sensor readings.
 After the flight this data can be processed to create an ultra high quality magnetometer calibration matrix (far better than the crude calibration you get from doing the DJI/pixhawk dance.)
 This code can also keep track of the accelerometer bias vs. IMU temperature.
-Over time (with some care and effort) you can use your actual flight data to build up a highly accurate magnetomter and temperature calibration fit.
+Over time (with some care and effort) you can use your actual flight data to build up a highly accurate magnetometer and temperature calibration fit.

 ## There is so much more